 Manufacturing was based on small batches of carefully measured and hand-mixed pigments, paraffin, talc and other waxes.
 Paper labels were individually rolled by hand and pasted onto each crayon.

 The finished products were hand packed into individual boxes and shipped in wooden crates.
 Sixteen Crayola crayons sold for 10 cents; eight for 5 cents: red, yellow, orange, green, blue, violet, black, and brown.
 Crayola was an instant hit.

-In 1912, Binney & Smith’s carbon black is used for the first time to make black tires.
+As paraffin continued to find its way into more products (see The Crude History of Mabel’s Eyelashes), in 1912, Binney & Smith’s carbon black was used for the first time to make black tires.

 Carbon Black Hits the Road